cypress-io/cypress-documentation/CONTRIBUTING.md

 Plugins are listed in in the following order to for users:

-- official
+- official (Cypress owned)
-- verified
+- verified (community owned and verified by Cypress)
-- community
+- community (community owned and unverified)
-- experimental
+- deprecated (npm registry missing, source repo archived or incompatible with v10+)

 ### Adding Pages